 Before we dive into it: Does wood make a difference in an electric guitar?

 Let’s put it this way, If you take a Lamborghini engine and put it inside (let’s say) a Ford Fiesta, it will not be a Lambo, right?!
 The guitar body and neck is the chassis for the pickups, yes, each pickup has it’s own tonal characteristics, but that chassis will make the pickups behave in a certain way.
-It’s a “closed circuit”, each string has its own amplitude frequency and the guitar components must react to that amplitude, for instance, if the neck is too strong and has no flexibility, you’ll end up with wrong overtones or non at all.
+It’s a “closed circuit”, each string has its own amplitude frequency and the guitar components must react to that amplitude, for instance, if the neck is too strong and has no flexibility, you will end up with wrong overtones or non at all.

 It has nothing to do with the pickups yet, that is just pure physics.
 Each wood has its way of picking up the vibrations from the strings and transmitting it back to them and then back to the rest of the components.